schlotg/viage/docs/api.md

 Clear out all the created Components

 ### addServiceListener<A extends Service>(service: A, event: string, cb: any)
 This adds an event listener to a service.
 This will automatically be removed when the component gets destroyed.
-This uses a intermediate class that manages the intricacies of addEventListener and its difficulties with classes and arrow functions.
+This uses a intermediate class that manages the intricacies of addEventListener API and its difficulties with classes and arrow functions.

 Example use:
 ```Javascript